Ilyankor/cello-duet/README.md

 ## Movement VI.
 Pitch-rhythm

-Due to the extra notes created by certain rhythms, a Markov process with transition matrix in master.xls (sheet pr-tr) was used.
+Due to the extra notes created by certain rhythms, a Markov process with transition matrix in `master.xls` (sheet pr-tr) was used.
-This is implemented by pr-tr.py
+This is implemented by `pr-tr.py`.

 ## Movement VII.
 Markov